This resource for our EDU partners provides an overview of Handshake's Premium offering for employers.

 Can I share Premium Employer information with school’s employer partners?

-We do not have a public facing view of premium employers at this time but our team continues to consider how to share awareness of premium employers with school teams.
+We do not have a public facing view of premium employers at this time but our team continues to consider how to share awareness of premium employers with university teams.
 We do need to keep in mind balancing any privacy requested by the employers as well, so these things are top of mind for our Teams as we continue to develop this.

 What data is shared with premium employers?